ryanatkn/gro/src/docs/slop/filer.md

 │  For each observer:                                                 │
 │  a) Filter batch for matching files (patterns/paths/match)          │
 │  b) Expand batch if needed (dependents/dependencies/all)            │
-│  c) Pre-warm data based on hints (contents/stats/imports)           │
-│  d) Execute observer.on_change() with timeout protection            │
-│  e) Collect any returned invalidation intents                       │ └────────────────────────────────────────────────────────────────────┘
+│  c) All resources pre-loaded and cached (synchronous access)        │ │  d) Execute observer.on_change() with timeout protection            │ │  e) Collect any returned invalidation intents                       │ └────────────────────────────────────────────────────────────────────┘